max-pelz/proj-properties-data/README.md

 pip install -r requirements.txt
 ```

-Finally, you need unzip the raw data onto your machine and point the pipeline to it.
-There's a `.env`file that's pointing to the Downloads folder on my unix machine.
+Finally, you need unzip to the raw data onto your machine and point the pipeline to it.
+There's a `.env` file that's pointing to the Downloads folder on my unix machine.
 If you're on unix yourself, simply change the user name, and also change the path should your local database folder be located elsewhere:

 ```
 DB_PATH=<absolute path to the folder containing the csv files>